South Korean president welcomes North Korean Olympic participation

 Kim's comments appear to have galvanized efforts within Moon's administration to secure North Korea's participation in the Games.

-On Tuesday, South Korean Unification Minister Cho Myoung-gyon proposed high-level government talks with North Korea to be held on January 9, at the border village of Panmunjom in the Demilitarized Zone (DMZ).
+On Tuesday, South Korean Unification Minister Cho Myoung-gyon suggested high-level government talks with North Korea could be held as soon as January 9, in the border village of Panmunjom in the Demilitarized Zone (DMZ).

 "The government proposes the North to hold high level inter-Korean government talks at the Peace House of Panmunjom in consideration that the Winter Olympics is about a month away and to discuss related matters such as the participation of North Korea's delegation in the PyongChang Olympics," Cho said during a press briefing in Seoul.